aelias-eu/vent-axia-remote/README.md

 According to this, the MVHR unit uses standard RS232 voltage range (**Not TTL - so don't connect it directly to any MCU!!!**).

 # Oscilloscope measurements & bus parameters identification
 As first, we will check the voltage levels used in this system.
-After oscilloscope connection to the green line, we can see the data packets and that these voltage levels ale ± 8.8V. ±9V is typical Transpitter output voltage for the RS232 driver 202ECBZ.
+After oscilloscope connection to the green line, we can see the data packets and that these voltage levels ale ± 8.8V.
+According the datasheet, the ±9V is typical Transmitter output voltage for the RS232 driver 202ECBZ.
 ![voltage levels](/img/green_line_voltage.jpeg)

 Next, we can try to measure the baudrate - or to be more spectfic, the signal period length of shortest signal in the packet.